 Nori rolls are one of my favorite foods to eat.
 They are relatively easy to make, once you learn how to roll it using a sushi rolling mat.
 This is one of the food combinations that work well in a nori rolls, but this is also a frame for you to experiment with whatever you have available.
+You will enjoy these salmon avocado nori rolls.

 Who needs bread when you have nori?